lordfpx/suggestPlugin/README.md

   The display and animations are to be managed in CSS side using defaults or configured classes.
 You can also use JS custom events provided by the plugin to listen and make custom actions.

+  It provide also a minimal template system to display more informations in the list, see below.

   Demo: [Codepen](https://codepen.io/lordfpx/pen/zqRzjX)

   You can also find it on npm: https://www.npmjs.com/package/suggest-plugin